 You can preview a Snapshot and inspect the game configuration of that Snapshot, which saves you having to fully revert to it then having to revert back to your original state.
 In Snapshot Preview mode, all game configuration editing is disabled and you'll see what's being previewed at the top of the page:

-- The Snapshot Preview header tells you what Snapshot you are currently previewing, when it was created, whether it is live or not, and who it was created by.
+- The Snapshot Preview header tells you which Snapshot you are currently previewing, when it was created, whether it is live or not, and who it was created by.

 - To exit the Snapshot Preview, click Exit Preview.